Blue Jay (character): Post-JLE activities

-Later, Blue Jay, as a JLE Reserve, becomes involved in power struggles involving the Rocket Reds and the villain known as Sonar.
+Later, Blue Jay, as a reserve member of the Justice League, becomes involved in power struggles involving the Rocket Reds and the villain Sonar.

 He is kidnapped by acquisitive aliens, along with dozens of other superhumans.
 The stowaways, Nightwing and Firestorm, work to release Superman.
-Their efforts free the hero, along with a few others imprisoned in his specific energy cage.
-This group includes the hero-for-hire Skyrocket, the mildly mentally unstable Livewire, the invulnerable strategist called the Veteran, and Aquaman II.
-Doubts about Superman's identity cause a schism in the makeshift team, but they work together to restore their powers, damage the facilities of their alien captors, and free everyone and everything that had been taken.
-This destroys the effort of an alien entity that calls itself the 'Auctioneer' that had wished to sell off the entities of Earth for a profit.
+Their efforts free the hero, along with Skyrocket, Livewire, Veteran, and Aquaman II.
+Doubts about Superman's identity cause a schism in the team, but they work together to restore their powers, damage the facilities of their alien captors, and free everything that had been taken.
+This destroys the effort of an alien entity called the Auctioneer, who intended to sell off the entities of Earth for a profit.

 Due to a mistake by Livewire and the intentional transmissions of the aliens themselves, Blue Jay's efforts, along with the rest of his temporary allies, were broadcast to every television on Earth and to many alien worlds beyond.
 This makes them intergalactically famous.

 Justice League of America

-Blue Jay was recently seen again in the pages of Justice League.
-He was apparently killed by a mysterious unknown villain while attempting to warn the Justice League of a plot against them.
-However, author James Robinson has suggested that the character is not in fact dead and that he will play a bigger role in the future.

-This was confirmed later on, when it was revealed Blue Jay was alive, and held captive by New Gods doppelganger Doctor Impossible.
-It was later revealed that Doctor Impossible and his team had captured Blue Jay in order to use him as a component in a Multiversal machine that they had planned to use to resurrect Darkseid.
-This plot went awry when the machine instead gave birth to a new villain calling himself Omega Man.
-During the subsequent battle between the JLA and Omega Man, Blue Jay was rescued from his prison by Supergirl, who humorously stated to have never heard of him.
-Once freed, Blue Jay attacked and defeated Owlman, one of his former captors.
-After the Syndicate members were defeated and sent back to their home universe, Blue Jay chose to fly off into the Multiverse, telling Batman that while he was never respected or considered useful on that world, there might be another Earth out there where he could finally become a true hero.
+Blue Jay later appears in the pages of Justice League, where he is apparently killed by a mysterious unknown villain while attempting to warn the Justice League of a plot against them.
+He is later revealed to have survived and been captured by Doctor Impossible, who plans to use him to resurrect Darkseid.
+Impossible's efforts instead create a new villain called Omega Man.
+During the subsequent battle between the JLA and Omega Man, Blue Jay is freed by Supergirl.
+Blue Jay leaves to explore the multiverse, hoping to find a universe where he can become a true hero.

 Heroes in Crisis

-During the Heroes in Crisis storyline, Blue Jay checked into Sanctuary to regain his powers.
-He was among the heroes killed in a blast caused by Savitar and his corpse was found being eaten by crows.
+During the Heroes in Crisis storyline, Blue Jay is among the heroes attending the therapy center Sanctuary.
+He and many other Sanctuary patients are killed in a blast caused by Savitar.
+In The Flash #791, it is revealed that the heroine Gold Beetle replaced all of the dead heroes with clones from the 31st century.